divinity-m/Crescendo/dev_logs.md

 <br>

 # Day 4 - Thursday | In class & At home work #
-With the little time I had left in class due to the lesson on spreadsheets, I decided to focus more on designing the website than writing new logic.
-I had trouble recoloring icons such as a black play button image to match of my website.
-Gavin gave me a short lesson on photoshop and the skills he learned from digital arts.
-At home I contacted Gavin and he gave me a more in depth guide on how to recolor images with photoshop.
-His tips helped a ton and I can definitely see myself using them in future projects.
+I decided to focus more on designing the website than writing new logic.
+I had trouble recoloring icons to match of my website's theme so Gavin gave me a short lesson on photoshop and the skills he learned from digital arts.
+His advice helped a ton and I can definitely see myself using them in future projects as well.

 Things Added:
  - UI improvements